Adapting Corporate Governance for UK Startup Success

 Determining the various stages of a startup’s growth is essential as each phase of its evolution demands distinct strategies, resources, and governance structures.

 The number of new startup companies in the UK is growing.
 There were over 800,000 company incorporations in the financial year ending 2023, an increase of 6.4% compared with the previous financial year.
 While this growth is a positive indicator of entrepreneurial activity, survival rates are crucial for understanding the broader economic impact.
-This five-year survival rate suggests that while many startups begin with promise, only a fraction sustain and grow over the medium term.
-For example, startups born in the UK in 2016 and 2017 have an estimated five-year survival rate of only around 38%.
+Only about 38% of UK startups from 2016–2017 survived five years, highlighting high failure rates over time.

 The high attrition rate underscores the challenges of scaling and maintaining a business.
 These include certain difficulties that might be minimised or avoided by implementing robust corporate governance principles.
 Therefore, the question arises: Could implementing robust corporate governance principles reduce the number of failures among startups and improve their growth prospects?